 There was a time, right up till I inadvertently purchased a bag of carrots with rotted carrots in it, that I trusted Bolthouse Farms products.
 Why not?
 Everything I ever bought with their name on it was good, very good.
 They have the best carrot juice.
 But I guess you don’t have to use good looking carrots for juice, only for when you sell them as whole carrots.

 It seems that Bolthouse Farms is getting sloppy in the whole carrot department.
 In the last year I’ve noticed a steady decline in the quality and size consistency in their baby carrots.
 Now I get home and find rotted carrots in my Bolthouse Farms bag of carrots.
-I never even looked at the store – that’s the level of trust I had in them.
+I never even looked when I was in the store – that’s the level of trust I had in them.

 Then I notice that in addition to these carrots being a product of the U.S.A., they’re also a product of the European Union – if the acronym E.U. does in fact signify European Union.
 Looks like these carrots had two fathers, or two motherlands.
 Now, where the rot actually happened is anybody’s guess.